simon-ritchie/apysc/docs_src/source/dictionary_get.md

 # Dictionary get interface

-This page will explain the `Dictionary` class `get` method interface.
+This page explains the `Dictionary` class `get` method interface.

 ## What interface is this?

-The `get` method will return the specified key's value.
-If that key does not exist in the dictionary, it will return the default value (not raises an exception).
+The `get` method returns the specified key's value.
+If that key does not exist in the dictionary, it returns the default value (not raising an exception).

 ## Basic usage

 The `get` method requires the first argument, `key` (dictionary key).
-The second argument, `default` is optional, and if not provided, it will return the `None` value.
+The second argument of the `default` is optional, and if not provided, it returns the `None` value.

 ```py
 # runnable